The Gadfly Bytes -- June 9, 2003

 In Russia, soon after the fall of Communism, several journalists did as much and paid for their integrity with their lives.
 But your lives are not on the line – not yet.
 Just your jobs.

 And just imagine the uproar if the network anchors were all fired on the grounds of excess candor and integrity!
-Then they might establish liberal network, and give it a huge sendoff by bringing along audiences in the millions.
+Then they might establish a progressive network, and give it a huge sendoff by bringing along audiences in the millions.

 And you folks in the print media, it’s past time for some spinal transplants.
 The next time the Shrub sets up a scripted (so-called) “news conference,” throw away the script and ask an honest and penetrating question.
 If that’s too much to ask, follow Tim Robbins’ suggestion and hand off Ari's recognition to the likes of Helen Thomas.
 If this costs you access to the White House press room, then so be it.
 Maybe you can arrange a boycott.
 How delicious it would be for Ari Fleisher to walk into an empty room!